From loom spaces to veering triangulations: Cusps and corners

-We cover the (necessarily compact) interval $\ell - (R' \cup Q')$ by finitely many rectangles.
+Applying \reflem{Basis}, we cover the compact interval $\ell - (R' \cup Q')$ by finitely many rectangles.
 We deduce that all of $\ell$ is contained in a single rectangle.
 By \refdef{Loom}\refitm{Tet}, this rectangle is contained in a tetrahedron rectangle.
-Appealing to \refdef{Loom}\refitm{Keane}, we arrive at the desired contradiction. \end{proof}
+Appealing to \reflem{Keane}, we arrive at the desired contradiction. \end{proof}